bylexus/ralber/SPECS.md

 Story 7
 ========
-The command "generate" generates the web content, which goes in the album folder, too, and is based on the template.
+The command "publish" generates the web content, which goes in the album folder, too, and is based on the template.